JKanadys01/Net_Java/README.md

 ## 🚀 Getting Started

 1. Clone the repository:
-2. Open the desired project folder in Visual Studio or the appropriate IDE (e.g. IntelliJ, Visual Studio Code).
+2. Open the desired project folder in Visual Studio or IntelliJ IDEA.
-3. Follow the specific README (if available) inside each project folder.

 ## 📌 Notes